Making Sense of Travel Insurance

 Q:

-What is the insurance premium?
+What is a travel insurance premium?

 Q: